 Can't have cow's milk cheese?
 Try Daiya cheese shreds.
 Although Daiya seems to be the tastiest substitution, this is probably the hardest one for me since I'm a major cheese lover.
 There's really no great substitution for all the various cow's milk cheeses that are available, and Daiya isn't necessarily nutritionally rich.
 I've also found that instead of cheese on my sandwich I like to substitute avocado as it provides that creamy texture of the missing cheese.
 Avocado also has so many great nutritional qualities I mention here.

 Even though I haven't written any blog posts over the past month, I have been taking photos of food since I knew I wanted to blog soon.
-Here are some examples of what I've been eating as QUICK and EASY meals.
+Here are some examples of what I've been eating as QUICK and EASY dairy-free meals.
 Just a note that these are NOT all allergy friendly for my son, but of course could be adapted with other ingredients.

 Dairy-free waffles with blueberry coconut yogurt, banana and flaxseed